 1) When can I work on the computers in the e-classroom (Burnside 511)?

-The schedule for classes held in the e-classroom (Burnside511) is given here .
-This area is available for GIS and Remote Sensing tasks outside of class hours.
+You can find the schedule for classes held in the e-classroom above in the calendar.
+In times the classroom is not marked as used for teaching the area is available for GIS and Remote Sensing tasks.
 While classes are in session, please respect instructors and fellow students by not using the machines, unless you are enrolled in that class.
-If you need to work on an assignment but a class is in session in the electronic classroom, please use the other computers of the GIC outside classroom 511.
-If you are interested in working with ArcGIS 10.1 (and extensions) on your personal computer, you can obtain a license by emailing GIC support .
+If you need to work on an assignment but a class is in session in the electronic classroom, please use the other computers in the GIC Open Space Lab outside classroom 511.
+If you are interested in working with ArcGIS 10.5 (and extensions) on your personal computer, you can obtain a license by emailing GIC support.

 2) Can I get after-hours access to the e-classroom?
 To the GIC?